 Development of a clean bole is of great advantages in forestry as it is on this that quality of timber depends.
 In most species, however, side branches are formed and persist for varying periods, but their growth tends to cease as they are shaded by the rest of the crown above them.
 In some other species, it has been observed that during the period of bole formation no side branches of any size are developed and the small ones formed soon die and drop usually by or other external forces.
-Another important thing regarding clean bole is Epicormics branches.
-Epicormics branches are those branches which have their origin from dormant buds on shoots that have elongated in a previous period of growth.
+Another important thing regarding clean bole is Epicormic branches.
+Epicormic branches are those branches which have their origin from dormant buds on shoots that have elongated in a previous period of growth.
 Development of such branches can reduce the quality of timber and thereby market value of the tree particularly when they develop on boles of potentially high-value trees.

-Buttressed stems and fluted stem is another morphological feature which profoundly influences the quality of wood.
+Buttressed stems and fluted stem are another morphological feature which profoundly influences the quality of wood.
 Buttress is simply the excessive swelling at the stem bases.
 This is particularly found in many trees of the wet tropical forest and also in some of dry tropical regions.
 The buttress may sometimes extend as long as 15 feet or more up in some species.
 Fluted stem is irregular involutions and swellings above the stem base.
-It is also regarded as a serious defect in timber that affects the quality for timber.
+It is also regarded as a serious defect in timber that affect the quality for timber.

-Diameter, height and volume of trees vary from species to species.
+Diameter, height and volume of trees varies from species to species.
 Even for a single species it varies from initial growth phases to later phases of growth.
-Initially there is found mainly height growth and it is when the height growth ceases, then diameter and volume increment takes
+Initially there is found mainly height growth and it is when the height growth ceases, then diameter and volume increment takes place.
+The maximum diameter, heights and volume has been recorded from different species are as follows: